mindee/doctr/docs/source/using_doctr/using_model_export.rst

 **NOTE:**

-- This feature is only available for PyTorch models.
+- This feature is only available if you use PyTorch as backend.
 - The recognition architecture `master` is not supported for model compilation yet.
 - We provide only official support for the default (`inductor`) backend, but you can try other backends, configurations depending on your hardware and requirements as well.